 - Return the lobster shells to the boiling water used for cooking the lobster.
 Add the vegetables to the boiling water and lobster shells: onion, carrot, celery, tomato, plus the bay leaf, and then salt and pepper.

-- Reduce heat, and simmer the broth for 20 minutes, then strain out the lobster shells, vegetables, and bay leaf.
+- Reduce heat and simmer the broth for 20 minutes, then strain out the lobster shells, vegetables, and bay leaf.

 (for the risotto) Return the broth to your saucepan and keep on medium heat to add to the risotto.

-How To Make Lobster Risotto
+Make The Risotto

-- Bring a large skillet or frying pan to medium heat, add olive oil, minced shallots, and minced garlic and cook for 1-2 minutes until the shallots and garlic are slightly softened.
+- Bring a large skillet or frying pan to medium heat, add olive oil, minced shallots, and minced garlic, and cook for 1-2 minutes until the shallots and garlic are slightly softened.
 Add the Arborio rice and cook for an additional 1-2 minutes, stirring occasionally, then add the white wine.

-- Stir for about a minute, while cooking the wine, then add about one-third to half of the lobster stock to the skillet or frying pan of rice. *The lobster stock links contained in this text will take you to our 'How To Make Lobster Stock' page, which includes video.
+- Stir for about a minute while cooking the wine, then add about one-third to half of the lobster stock to the skillet or frying pan of rice. *The lobster stock links contained in this text will take you to our 'How To Make Lobster Stock' page, which includes a video.
 The quick lobster stock instructions are on this page.

-- Stir the rice occasionally, and cook for 3-5 minutes, or until most of the lobster stock has been absorbed.
-Add the remaining lobster stock in portions ( I use a ladle portion each time ) until your Arborio rice is slightly translucent and still al denté ( firm to the bite ) in texture.
+- Stir the rice occasionally, and cook for 3-5 minutes or until most of the lobster stock has been absorbed.
+Add the remaining lobster stock in portions (I use a ladle portion each time) until your Arborio rice is slightly translucent and still al denté (firm to the bite) in texture.

 - It takes about 20 minutes once you start adding the lobster stock, and you should still be able to see a bit of the white core of the Arborio rice.
 Then you have achieved a nice al denté texture to your risotto.

-Can I Use Frozen Lobster For My Lobster Risotto?
+❓ Can I Use Frozen Lobster For My Lobster Risotto?

+Yes!
+You most certainly can!
 Please follow these important guidelines for cooking with frozen lobster:

 - Always thaw frozen lobster completely before cooking.